Apollo-Level2-Web-Dev/batch-3-assignment-04/#5 Online Nursery Website.md

 - **Hero Section**: Highlighting the main features or promotions.
 - **Product Search, Filter, and Pagination**: Options for users to refine their product search.
 - **Category Section**: Display different product categories.
-- **Product List**: Display products in card format with title, price, rating, and an "Add to Cart" button.
+- **Product List**: Display products in card format with image, title, price, rating, and an "Add to Cart" button.
-- **Product Details**: Clicking on a product card navigates to the product details page with comprehensive information including title, description, price, rating, and an "Add to Cart" button.
+- **Product Details**: Clicking on a product card navigates to the product details page with comprehensive information including image, title, description, price, rating, Category and an "Add to Cart" button.
 - **Image Gallery**: Showcases images of healthy individuals who have used your products, displayed in a mosaic view (For reference: [https://ps.w.org/photo-gallery/assets/screenshot-5.png?rev=2039606](https://ps.w.org/photo-gallery/assets/screenshot-5.png?rev=2039606) , [https://assets.hongkiat.com/uploads/free-responsive-image-gallery/8-bootstrap-gallery.jpeg](https://assets.hongkiat.com/uploads/free-responsive-image-gallery/8-bootstrap-gallery.jpeg)).
 - **Footer**: Additional links and information.